Revisiting Penalized Likelihood Estimation for Deterministic Computer Experiments: Decorrelated Prediction Error

+Even for $\mathbf{y}_k$ close to zero, which would deflate MD and Score, the limit of DPE will be inflated by the $1/g$ term since $g$ is taken to be near zero.
+This should avoid choosing undesirable nugget-dominated surrogates.

-Returning to the Forrester example, \Cref{fig:7a} shows the DPE metric across the same 20 repeated $4$-fold CVs from \Cref{fig:forrester-kfold}.
+Returning to the Forrester example, \Cref{fig:5a} shows the DPE metric across the same 20 repeated $4$-fold CVs from \Cref{fig:forrester-kfold}.
 Compared to PE, MD, and Score, the DPE curves have consistently higher values for larger $\lambda$ and consistently lower values when $\lambda<0.073$.
-This indicates that the DPE metric may be less sensitive to fold-to-fold variability, reducing concerns about instability in tuning parameter selection. \Cref{fig:7b} shows the resulting $\hat{\theta}$ values, estimated for each fold and averaged across folds.
-When $\lambda>0.073$, the average $\hat{\theta}$'s drop sharply toward zero, and the DPE curves in \Cref{fig:7a} become inflated, matching the expectations set by Eq.~(\ref{eq:dpelimit}).
+This indicates that the DPE metric may be less sensitive to fold-to-fold variability, reducing concerns about instability in tuning parameter selection. \Cref{fig:5b} shows the resulting $\hat{\theta}$ values, estimated for each fold and averaged across folds.
+When $\lambda>0.073$, the average $\hat{\theta}$'s drop sharply toward zero, and the DPE curves in \Cref{fig:7a} become inflated, matching the expectations set by \eqref{eq:dpelimit}.
 DPE chose $\lambda^*=0$ for all of the $4$-fold CVs.
 Moreover, the reduced fold-to-fold variability and the rapid inflation of DPE for large $\lambda$ suggests potential value in applying the 1SE rule.
-The $\lambda^*$ and $\lambda_{\text{1SE}}$ values selected by all four metrics are shown in \Cref{fig:7c}.
+The $\lambda^*$ and $\lambda_{\text{1SE}}$ values selected by all four metrics are shown in \Cref{fig:5c}.
 Due to the high between-fold variability of PE, MD, and Score, applying the 1SE rule almost always resulted in $\lambda_{\textrm{1SE}}=7.389$.
 The $\lambda_{\textrm{1SE}}$ values under DPE show remarkable consistency while avoiding overly large $\lambda$.
-In the following simulation studies, we will show that this behavior is not unique to the Forrester function.